MoritzHayden/bosco/README.md

 **UNDER DEVELOPMENT**

-- Description: Returns a randomized loadout for the specified Dwarf.
+- Description: Get a randomized loadout for the specified Dwarf.
-- Arguments:
+- Options:
-  - `dwarf`: A required enum describing which Dwarf the loadout should be generated for (enum values: `DRILLER`, `ENGINEER`, `GUNNER`, `SCOUT`).
+  - `dwarf`: A required enum indicating which Dwarf the loadout should be generated for (enum values: `DRILLER`, `ENGINEER`, `GUNNER`, `SCOUT`).
 - Syntax:
   ```text
   /loadout dwarf=ENGINEER